Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Steady problem

 \subsection{Effective coupling conditions for the long thin channel limit}

 Our final task for the steady problem is to match our solutions between each asymptotic region.
 This will generate the asymptotically correct connection formulae between the outer concentrations and concentration fluxes, which are the effective coupling conditions we have been seeking.
-We match from our outer regions inwards, first Taylor expanding the outer solutions about $\y = \pm \chanL$ to obtain
+We match from our outer regions inwards, allowing us to determine our unknown constants in each region entirely in terms of outer quantities.
+First, Taylor expanding the outer solutions about $\y = \pm \chanL$, we obtain

 Matching our outer solutions, \eqref{matcho1}, to our Regions \mbox{II} and \mbox{IV} solutions in the limit $Y_{i} \rightarrow \mp \infty$, $i \in \{1,2\}$, \eqref{matchbl1too} we deduce that